-Important: In accordance with the international ethics of scientific publications, the Publishing house FINANCE and CREDIT is recommending the Authors to keep the degree of self-citation within 0 to 10%
+Important: In accordance with the international ethics of scientific publications, Publishing house FINANCE and CREDIT is recommending the Authors to keep the degree of self-citation within 0 to 20 percent.

 The Authors should refer to publications relevant to the submitted work.
 The data obtained privately (talk, discussion or correspondence with third parties) should not be used or presented without explicit written permission from the original source.
 Information from confidential sources should not be used without the express of written permission of the Authors of the works relating to such sources.